 Skip Lane: Sure.

-Guy Kay: There were four men who ran the county, Al Halburger who was the County Administrator, Hamilton who did the engineering, Hicky who did the planning, and Hackett who did the legal okay.
+Guy Kay: There were four men who ran the county, Al Halburger who was the County Administrator, Hamilton who did the engineering, Hickey who did the planning, and Hackett who did the legal okay.
 And so those 4H and they were called the 4H club.
 And Al Halburger would bring the 4H Club up to Beringer and they would bring a sack lunch and Beringer would provide the wine and they would sit and have an informal conversation with whatever they wanted to have.
-And it sort of cemented a relationship between me and Al and Al was very adamant about the importance of reaching out to the south county, not only the agricultural up county like St. Helena Calistoga but the whole county.
-And his reasoning which is absolutely valid till this day is simply that the preponderance of the population is in the south county.
+And it sort of cemented a relationship between me and Al. Al was very adamant about the importance of reaching out to the south county, not only the agricultural up county like St. Helena, Calistoga, but the whole county.
+And his reasoning, which is absolutely valid till this day, is simply that the preponderance of the population is in the south county.
 So that’s where the political leverage is and if those people decide that agricultural isn’t going to be around, it won’t be around.
-So we have to do stuff that includes, that’s inclusive for them and makes them feel that they have some ownership and sharing of the well-being that comes out of the agriculture.
+So, we have to do stuff that includes, that’s inclusive for them and makes them feel that they have some ownership and sharing of the well-being that comes out of the agriculture.

 Skip Lane: Successful I would say?

 Guy Kay: Yeah very successful.
-Gosh, I’ve mentioned David Whitening who is just beyond belief for me.
-We had across the street from us Sam House.
-Sam was in his 80s when we came here and died at 95 or 6.
+Gosh, I’ve mentioned David Whiting who is just beyond belief for me.
+We had across the street from us Sam Haus.
+Sam was in his ‘80s when we came here and died at 95 or 6.
 He had moved to the big city of St. Helena from Pope Valley.
-He had retired from the house winery over there in Pope Valley and he was a bachelor and he became, he became sort of our responsibility.
-We sort of took over a lot of what would have been if he had children, his children’s responsibilities.
-So we kind of looked after him about this and that.
+He had retired from the Haus Winery over there in Pope Valley and he was a bachelor and he became; he became sort of our responsibility.
+We sort of took over a lot of what would have been, if he had children, his children’s responsibilities.
+So, we kind of looked after him about this and that.
 But he, his memory reached back into the mining era and the mercury mining and he told a story to me one time that he said, well he called me over and said you went to college.
-So tell me what those are.
+So, tell me what those are.
 And he opened the trunk of his car and he had some rocks there.
-So I said, well they are rocks.
+So, I said, well they are rocks.
 And he said well I know they are rocks but what kind of rocks are they?
 And I said I have no idea.
 And he said, well they are furnace rocks.
-Then he said to me, those poor devils they could only eat scrambled eggs.
+Then he said to me, those poor devils, they could only eat scrambled eggs.
 And I said to him, I don’t understand Sam.
-So with a little probing what came out was that the wine owners up in the hills between here and Pope Valley would smell their oar [ph] in very leaky furnaces and the men working around it would become poisoned by the mercury favors [ph].
-And they suffered from not only being addled [ph] like the mad hatter in Alice of Wonderland but they also lost their teeth through this process.
+So with a little probing what came out was that the wine owners up in the hills between here and Pope Valley would smelt their ore in very leaky furnaces and the men working around it would become poisoned by the mercury vapors And they suffered from not only being addled like the mad hatter in Alice of Wonderland but they also lost their teeth through this process.
 And his mother would see these men coming down the main road in Pope Valley and invite them in for a breakfast of scrambled eggs because they couldn’t chew anything else.

 Guy Kay: So that was a story.
 But I’m sure it was a pretty accurate portrayal of at least one aspect of what happened here.